Four Year Degree Course.

 So, we can do a lot to teach ourselves how to cut patterns.
 But there are all sorts of questions that we cannot find answers to when we are working alone.
 We may eventually figure them out, but it may take years before the penny drops.
 This is where one to one tuition is vital in order to accelerate the learning process.

-Most of what I learnt about pattern cutting, I taught myself as a freelancer.
+Most of what I learnt about pattern cutting, I taught myself gradually, bit by bit as a freelance pattern cutter.
 Being a freelancer you need to know everything about everything – Every aspect of menswear, ladieswear and childrenswear.
 I had to be an expert in tailoring, sportswear, swimwear, lingerie, denim, leather.

 Sometimes this meant taking garments apart to see how they were made.
 Without experts on hand, I had to see how the best in the various fields did it, then worked backwards to figure out why.